Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Surface placements/README.md

 ## About the data

-The scene launches with a view of Wales.
+The scene launches with a view of Wales, UK.
 Four points are shown hovering with positions defined by each of the different surface placement modes.

 ## Additional information